CMU-SAFARI/sasiml/README.md

 compiler/inputs/alexnet/alexnet_conv1.py has some comments about each field.

 ### Execution
-The  parameters of the compiler are
+The  parameters of the compiler are:

 - **-i Input**: input configuration file defining the properties of the layer
 - **-o Output**: output cinfiguration file.
-This is the input of the hardware simulator
+This file is the input of the hardware simulator
 - **-p Pass**: Defines the pass to compile.
 The options are [**forward**] (default): forward pass , [**igrad**]: input gradient calculation and [**fgrad**]: filter gradient calculation.
 - **-t Type**: defines the type of dataflow.
 The options are  [**conv**] (default): convolutions (ot transposed convolutions) using the row-stationary dataflow and  [**gflow**]: Grad-Flow (only compatible with -p [igrad or fgrad])